 - 5 business days for routine (all other requests).

-HPSM regularly updates our list of codes requiring prior authorization to reflect current clinical guidelines.
-You can review these changes or archived lists on the PAR List Changes page.
+HPSM regularly updates our list of authorization codes to reflect current clinical guidelines.
+Archived lists are published on our PAR List Changes page.

-Read our latest provider notification on the new code changes here: Q2 Prior Authorization and Covered Services Changes Effective 6/1/2021
+Read our notification regarding the most recent code changes: Q3 Prior Authorization and Covered Services Changes Effective 9/1/2021

 Unique Authorization Requirements

-Unique authorization rules apply for certain types of healthcare services or products.
-Please see our page on Specialty Provider Authorizations for detail on:
+Unique authorization requirements apply for certain types of healthcare services or products.
+Please see our page on Specialty Provider Authorizations for more information about:

 Please check your fax machine.
-If you have not received your letter within two days after our turnaround times, please contact the Prior Authorization Department at 650-616-2070 and one will be faxed to you.
+If you have not received your letter within two days after our turnaround times, please contact the Prior Authorization Department at 650-616-2070 to have one faxed to you.

 Facesheets should be faxed to 650-829-2060.